 Enrollment: attendance is required.
 Students who attend but are not enrolled will be given precedence over students who enroll but do not attend for the first two weeks.

-This course counts for both the History & Theory and Public Discourse Concentration.
+**** This course counts for either the History & Theory or Public Discourse Concentration.